will23JD/rock-paper-scissors-lizard-spock/README.md

 ### Unfixed Bugs
 * Video keeps playing if not paused before closing the popup.
 * Styles don't carry over to phones.
+* If you get the same result twice the sound won't play the second time.

 ## Technologies Used